 The University of Queensland holds a Student Personal Accident insurance policy that provides cover to currently enrolled students.
 This policy covers students while they are engaged in authorised University activities directly related to their university course studies and includes course required work placements, practice activities and excursions including direct travel to and from such activities.
 It provides a death and capital benefits cover with varying limits up to \$100,000.

-It is very important that incidents that could result in a claim are reported your Principal Practice Educator as soon as possible after the event.
-The Principal Practice Educator will consult with the University Insurance Office and guide you through the necessary steps.
+It is very important that incidents that could result in a claim are reported to your liaison and the Principal Practice Education team as soon as possible after the event.
+The Principal Practice Education team will consult with the University Insurance Office and guide you through the necessary steps.